 If you think your baby’s room must be completely forbidden to your cat, you should read our article on how to keep a cat out of the room.
 Otherwise, this article contains everything you need.

 2. Add some cat furniture to the baby’s room

 A cat tree or a bed on a window sill would be great.
 Just place them more than a leap’s length away from the crib.
-This establishes a baseline for the scenario, in which a cat safely sleeps on a cat tree and does not show an interest in getting inside the crib.
+Your cat can nap on the cat tree, soothe his curiosity about who’s in the baby’s bed, and still feel relaxed.